Halloween at Universal Orlando with Kids: CityWalk, Shopping, Hotels, and More

 Shopping for Halloween merchandise at Universal Orlando

-Whether you’re interested in purchasing a Chucky popcorn bucket or window-shopping to look at Universal’s beautifully-themed Halloween storefronts, window displays, and merchandise, walking through highly-themed stores in the theme parks, resorts, and CityWalk can be a fun spooky season activity.
+Window-shopping to look at Universal’s beautifully-themed Halloween storefronts, window displays, and merchandise, while walking through highly-themed stores in the theme parks, resorts, and CityWalk, can be a fun spooky season activity.

 The Halloween Horror Nights Tribute Store is a must-see